-Twenty-four cases of meningitis and seven deaths among gay and bisexual men are under investigation by the U.S. Centers for Disease Control and Prevention and the Florida Department of Public Health.
-Officials said it was one of the worst outbreaks ever among this group.
+Twenty-four cases of meningitis (meningococcal disease) and seven deaths among gay and bisexual men are under investigation by the U.S. Centers for Disease Control and Prevention and the Florida Department of Public Health.
+Officials said it was among the worst outbreaks ever among this group.

 Copyright © 2021 HealthDay.
 All rights reserved.